openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GPU.md

 | `KEY_TUNING_FILE`     | `"<filename>"`                  | `""`              | Tuning file to create / use. **Deprecated**.
 Will be removed in the next release |

 ## Quering GPU specific metric keys
+For common metric keys, see [Plugin.md](Plugin.md)

 * MEMORY_STATISTICS : Returns overall memory statistics of `GPU` device allocated by engine with allocation types.
 If the network has `TensorIterator` or `Loop` operation which is not unrolled, there will be additional allocation at the first inference phase.
 In such a case, querying for `MEMORY_STATISTICS` should be done after first inference for more accurate result.
 The code below demonstrates how to query overall memory statistics of `GPU` device:

 @snippet snippets/GPU_Metric0.cpp part0

+* MAX_BATCH_SIZE : returns maximum batch size for a given network which is not only executable but also does not lose performance due to the memory swap impact.
+The example code to set the required and optional configs for this metic is available in the following snippet:

+@snippet snippets/GPU_Metric1.cpp part0

 ## GPU Context and Video Memory Sharing RemoteBlob API